wyattcheang/bird_detection_model/README.md

         i. horizontal flip
         ii. rotation
 3. test all functions is working, run all the entire file
-4. if no error, remember serach 'REMARK' and command out the testing part which is reducing the dataloader for testing purpose
+4. if no error, remember search 'REMARK' and comment out the testing part which is reducing the dataloader for testing purpose
 ```
 ### REMARK: for testing purposes, reduce the dataset to 10% of the original size
 train_dataset.dataset.samples = train_dataset.dataset.samples[:int(len(train_dataset)*0.1)]